alexalpz/learning-node/README.md

    - `npm uninstall package-name`
 - Lectured on semantic versioning
 - Introduction to package-lock.json and why we use it.
-- Managing your npm chache:
+- Managing your npm cache:
    - `npm cache verify`
    - `npm cache clean --force`
  - Running npm audit